NarjesBessghaier/NarjesBessghaier.github.io/_tools/ADDET.md

 ## Synopsis:

-Androis apps user interfaces need to be free fromall kinds of structural aesthetic defects.
-Such defects are indicators of poor design decisions interfering withthe consistency of a MUI and making it more difficult to use.
+Android apps user interfaces need to be free from all kinds of structural aesthetic defects.
+Such defects are indicators of poor design decisions interfering with the consistency of a MUI and making it more difficult to use.
 To this end, we are proposing a tool (ADDET) to determine the structural aesthetic dimension of MUIs.
-Automating this process is useful to designers inevaluating the quality of their designs.
+Automating this process is useful to designers in evaluating the quality of their designs.
 Our approach is composed of two modules.

 1) Metrics assessment: is based on the static analysis of a tree-structured layout of the MUI.
-We used 15 geometric metrics (also knownas structural or aesthetic metrics) to check various structural properties before a defect is triggered;
+We used 15 geometric metrics (also known as structural or aesthetic metrics) to check various structural properties before a defect is triggered;

 2) Defects detection: the manual combination of metrics and defects are time-consuming and user-dependent when determining a detection rule.
 Thus, we perceive the process of identification of defects as an optimization problem.

 Download ADDET [parser](https://github.com/NarjessBessghaier/Defects_Detection_Tool) and start evaluating your Android apps UIs.